 It’s also been found to decrease inflammation, so it may be useful across both inflammatory and non-inflammatory arthritis.

-It’s believed the ingredients in tart cherry juice which decreased joint pain are compounds called anthocyanins which gives cherries their bright red colour.
+It’s believed the ingredients in tart cherry juice responsible for helping to decrease joint pain are compounds called anthocyanins, which give cherries their bright red colour.

-Tart cherry juice isn’t the only way to obtain anthocyanins, however, as they’re also contained in:
+Tart cherry juice isn’t the only way to obtain anthocyanins, they’re also contained in:

 Some berries also contain quercetin which has also been found to block inflammatory processes which occur in arthritis.

 Quercetin is also contained in foods such as: